peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

-The accumulated throughput of running ``N`` instances of vLLM is generally much bigger than that of running one instance of vllm using ``N`` GPUs at the same time, i.e., to specify tensor_parallel_size as ``N`` (or with ``-tp N`` ) where ``N>1`` and ``N<=8``.
+The accumulated throughput of running ``N`` instances of vLLM is generally much bigger than that of running one instance of vLLM using ``N`` GPUs at the same time, i.e., to specify tensor_parallel_size as ``N`` (or with ``-tp N`` ) where ``N>1`` and ``N<=8``.

 You can run vLLM on MI308X (gfx942), for example, using model weights for llama2 (7b, 13b, 70b), llama3 models (8b, 70b), Qwen2 (7b, 72b) , Mixtral-8x7b, Mixtral-8x22b , etc. Please note that llama2-70b and llama3-70b models can fit on one single GPU, and llama3.1 405b model can fit on one single node with 8 MI308x GPUs.